 Auxiliary LED Fog Lights feature the SAE F J583 symbols engraved into the lens.
 These LED Lights are used in inclement weather and operated with low beam headlights.
 Fog Lights can feature either a white or yellow beam pattern.

-E Code Lights are Auxiliary Driving Lights and feature a longer range, spot pattern that some drivers find preferable to the SAE/DOT specifications.
+E Marked Lights are Auxiliary Driving Lights and feature a longer range, spot pattern that some drivers find preferable to the SAE/DOT specifications.
 These Auxiliary Driving Lights should also be dimmed with oncoming traffic.

 Auxiliary lights should be installed at or below the level of your headlights.
 Some jurisdictions require wiring direct to the high beam, for the auxiliary driving lights.